sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br>

-### Consider generating an HTTP `200` return code on a successful `DELETE` request if the deleted resource is returned after executing the request.
+### Consider generating an HTTP `200` return code on a successful `DELETE` request if the deleted resource is returned after executing the request
 When a `DELETE` request is made to remove a resource, and the API is designed to return the details of the deleted resource in the response, it is appropriate to return a `200 OK` status code.
 This informs the client that the resource was successfully deleted and provides the relevant resource information as part of the response body.